-(b) In preparing and submitting customs entries, export declarations, applications, security filings, documentation and/or other required data, the Company relies on the correctness of all Documentation, whether in writing or electronic format, and all information furnished by Customer; Customer shall use reasonable care to ensure the correctness of all such information and shall indemnify and hold the Company harmless from any and all claims asserted and/or liability or losses suffered by reason of the Customers failure to disclose information or any incorrect, incomplete or false statement by the Customer or it’s agent, representative or contractor upon which the Company reasonably relied.
-The Customer agrees that the Customer has an affirmative non-delegable duty to disclose any and all information required to import, export or enter the goods.
+(b) In preparing and submitting customs entries, export declarations, applications, security filings, documentation, and/or other required data, the Company relies on the correctness of all documentation, whether in writing or electronic format, and all information furnished by the Customer; Customer shall use reasonable care to ensure the correctness of all such information and shall indemnify and hold the Company harmless from any and all claims asserted and/or liability or losses suffered by reason of the Customers failure to disclose information or any incorrect, incomplete or false statement by the Customer or its agent, representative or contractor upon which the Company reasonably relied.
+The Customer agrees that the Customer has an affirmative non-delegable duty to disclose any and all information required to import, export, or enter the goods.

 7. Declaring Higher Value To Third Parties.

-Unless requested to do so in and confirmed to Customer in writing, Company is under no obligation to procure insurance on Customers behalf, in all cases, Customer shall pay all premiums and costs in connection with procuring requested insurance.
+Unless requested to do so in and confirmed to the Customer in writing, Company is under no obligation to procure insurance on Customers’ behalf, in all cases, the Customer shall pay all premiums and costs in connection with procuring requested insurance.